Morocco · tool

 Where locals eat — best neighborhoods

-Bustling night market and open-air food court.
+Bustling night market with food stalls and street performers.

-Modern district with contemporary Moroccan and international restaurants.
+Modern district with contemporary restaurants and cafes.

 Dietary notes